DSD-DBS/py-capellambse/docs/source/start/audit-events.rst

 example class that records read access to all attributes in a model using the ``capellambse.getattr`` audit event.

+For programmatic use, a set of all events that signify changes to the model is available as the ``events`` class variable on the :py:class:`~capellambse.auditing.WriteProtector`.

 List of audit events fired by |project|
 =======================================